system76/docs/_articles/upgrade-pop.md

 ---

-If the upgrade completes sucessfully, restart your computer for the changes to take effect.
+If the upgrade completes successfully, restart your computer for the changes to take effect.
 Once restarted the computer will be on the newly upgraded system!
 If you run into any issues, check out Troubleshooting below.

 ## Troubleshooting